-The utility of a survey is heavily dependent on the quality of the questions it poses.
-The professionals who take B2B surveys don’t have the time to complete surveys full of redundant or confusing questions.
+The utility of a survey is heavily dependent on the quality of the B2B market research questions it poses.
+The professionals who take B2B surveys don’t have the time to complete surveys full of redundant or confusing B2B market research questions.

 The best B2B survey marketing research questions are the ones that help you understand who your audience is, where they are, what they want, and how they think.
-A successful survey also strikes a balance between being thorough enough to be useful to the researchers and straightforward enough to make completing it feel worthwhile to the respondents.
-Different questions are appropriate for different use cases.
+Successful B2B survey questions also strikes a balance between being thorough enough to be useful to the researchers and straightforward enough to make completing it feel worthwhile to the respondents.
+Different B2B market research questions are appropriate for different use cases.
 You wouldn’t, for instance, want to ask questions related to how your product fits into the market when what you really need to know about is your customers’ experience with your product.
 Customers probably can’t answer questions about product-market fit.
 Instead, you should ask competitors these questions.

-While questions can vary between industries and audiences, some are broadly applicable regardless of the field.
-Here are the top B2B survey questions for each of the main B2B research use cases.
+While B2B survey questions can vary between industries and audiences, some are broadly applicable regardless of the field.
+Here are the top B2B market research questions for each of the main B2B research use cases.

 Product-market fit: I want to get feedback on a new product or service